kyma-incubator/compass/docs/architecture/app-runtime-flows.md

 Application can choose between two options of updating configuration: periodically fetching configuration or exposing [Application Webhook API](./terminology.md#application-webhook-api) for configuration update notifications.

-In the first case, Application periodically pulls configuration details for connected Runtimes, such as `eventURL`:
+In the first case, Application periodically pulls configuration details for connected Runtimes, such as `eventURL`.

 ![](./assets/app-configuration-update.svg)

 In the second case, if any connected Runtime changes, Application is notified via Application Webhook API that new configuration details are available.
-The following diagram shows the interaction between Runtime Agent, Director and Connector, when a new Runtime is provisioned and configured successfully:
+The following diagram shows the interaction between Runtime Agent, Director and Application, when a new Runtime is provisioned and configured successfully:

 ![](./assets/runtime-notification.svg)

+When connected Runtime is runtime, Application generates API credentials for it and sends them to Director.
+To learn more about API Credentials flow, see the [API Credentials flow diagram](./api-credentials-flow.md).

 ### Runtime configuration update